Aditi-Kolhe/WebsiteTesting/README.md

 # WebsiteTesting
-I have Test Website Using serenium
+I have Tested a Website Using serenium